WorldBoxOpenMods/Documentation-en/BasicConcept/ModConfiguration.md

 The file will be deserialized into an instance of `Dictionary<string, Dictionary<string, ModConfigItem>>`, which is retrieved with `ModConfig.GetConfig()`.

 The first `string` is the `groupId` of the config group.
 In the example default_config.json in ModTemplate the groupId is `"Default"`.

-The second string is the `Id` of the config item, while `ModConfigItem` is a class which contains methods for getting and setting the value of the config item.
+The second `string` is the `Id` of the config item, while `ModConfigItem` is a class which contains methods for getting and setting the value of the config item.

-Note that `ModConfigItem` always returns an `object` so you will need to cast the result of `ModConfigItem.GetValue()` to the intended data type.
+Note that `ModConfigItem.GetValue()` always returns an `object` so you will need to cast the result of `ModConfigItem.GetValue()` to the intended data type.

 For `ModConfigItem`, you need provide: